All Episodes

 He has a very good job.

-He's been working about ten years.
+He's been working about 10 years.

-And it is one of the best.
+And you give a commencement speech every day, and it is one of the best.

-I I uh but I wouldn't take yourself out of the equation uh in whatever.
+But I wouldn't take yourself out of the equation in whatever it snapped your son around.

-Well, I mean, whatever it snapped your your your son around, I wouldn't I wouldn't take you and your husband out of the equation.
+I wouldn't take you and your husband out of the equation.

-Well he started listening to you, and it took him about six months to get me to listen to you.
+Well, he started listening to you, and it took him about six months to get me to listen to you.

 And now the whole family listens to you.

-That is very fortunate because had you been the one to suggest he listened to me, he would have rebelled uh just because it was you.
+That is very fortunate because had you been the one to suggest he listened to me, he would have rebelled just because it was you.

 See, the benefit that I have here is I'm not his parent.

-Uh and you know, kids rebel.
+And, you know, kids rebel.

-Uh it's it's like spouses.
+It's like spouses.

 But if one of the two tells each other the same thing I told them, doesn't have credibility because the husband or wife was the one saying it.